 I was called into the clinic room for the test by a nurse who was pregnant.
 I would say 7 mo- carrying well and healthy.
-She was non descript, nice enough.
-And she proceeded to insert the needle for the tb test in my arm and say that they will read the results on Wednesday during my high risk appointment.
+She was non-descript, nice enough.
+And she proceeded to insert the needle for the TB test in my arm and say that they will read the results on Wednesday during my high-risk appointment.
 As we were finishing up she asked me how my pregnancy is going, is all good?
 Etc. etc. I just looked up at her from my seat and said ‘I presume you have not read my chart’.
-She said no she had not, (I am not surprised) I said ‘yea, that is what I thought’, see you Wednesday.’
+She said no she had not, (I am not surprised) I said ‘Yeah, that is what I thought, see you Wednesday.’
 And I stood and walked out.

-Just one more time UCLA does not get it right.
+One more time UCLA does not get it right.
 One more time I am a number instead of a person.
-They can stick a needle in your arm and have no idea who you are, what you are going through or take the time to read a chart to know the person they will be sticking.
-Is it lack of time?
+They can stick a needle in your arm and have no idea who you are, or what you are going through, or take the time to read a chart to know the person they will be sticking.
+Is it a lack of time?
 Or caring?
 Or both?
 How long does it take to read a current status on someone before you put a needle in their arm or ask them how their pregnancy is going without bothering to look at one thing written first?
-Why even bother to spend hours giving this kind of information and going through the stories and grief if nobody is paying attention to what is written down.Read more
+Why even bother to spend hours giving this kind of information and going through the stories and grief if nobody is paying attention to what is written down?